 10.)
 Deathrocker Goth

-A unique branch of goth subculture, deathrocker goths evolved primarily from the punk origins that infuse the gothic style.
-Going darker than traditional punk styles, deathrockers are somewhere in between punk and traditional goths.
+A unique branch of goth subculture, deathrocker goths evolved primarily from the punk origins that infuse much of the essence of gothic style.
+Going darker than traditional punk characteristics, deathrockers are somewhere in between punk and traditional goths.